apache/maven-site/content/markdown/guides/mini/guide-maven-ci-friendly.md

 ## Install / Deploy

-To install or deploy artifacts by using the above setup you **have to use** the [Flatten Maven Plugin][flatten-maven-plugin].
+To install or deploy artifacts by using the above setup, you **have to use** the [Flatten Maven Plugin][flatten-maven-plugin].
-Otherwise, you will install/deploy artifacts in your repository which will not be consumable by Maven anymore.
+Otherwise, you will install/deploy artifacts in repository which will not be consumable by Maven.
 Such a setup will look like this:

 ```xml